 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-John Williams, one of the few living creators whose work continues to define its genre, will reportedly let his upcoming musical score for the fifth Indiana Jones movie stand as his last.
-In an interview with the Associated Press, the legendary 90-year-old composer reluctantly admitted he plans to follow star Harrison Ford’s example (a claim unsubstantiated by Ford himself) by making Indy 5 his final feature film.
+In an interview with the Associated Press last summer, the legendary composer reluctantly admitted he planned follow star Harrison Ford’s example (a claim unsubstantiated by Ford himself) by making the fifth Indiana Jones his final feature film.

-“At the moment I’m working on Indiana Jones 5, which Harrison Ford — who’s quite a bit younger than I am — I think has announced will be his last film,” Williams told AP.
+“At the moment I’m working on Indiana Jones 5, which Harrison Ford — who’s quite a bit younger than I am — I think has announced will be his last film,” he explained.
 “So, I thought: If Harrison can do it, then perhaps I can, also.”
 But, he added, “I don’t want to be seen as categorically eliminating any activity.
 I can’t play tennis, but I like to be able to believe that maybe one day I will.”

 It’s more or less impossible to narrow down Williams’ greatest scores from a body of work as prodigious as his.
 With five Academy Awards and a total of 52 lifetime Oscar nominations, Williams’ work has set the musical mood for a mind-boggling list of films (and entire franchises) including Star Wars, Jurassic Park, Harry Potter, E.T.
 The Extra-Terrestrial, Raiders of the Lost Ark, Minority Report, Hook, A.I.
 Artificial Intelligence, SpaceCamp, Superman, Close Encounters of the Third Kind, and Jaws — and that list only covers his genre highlights.